Starrysky422/Starrysky422.github.io/about.md

 Hi, my name is Younghun Jo.

-As of December 2024, I'm a senior undergraduate student at Seoul National University studying mathematics.
+As of January 2026, I'm a first-year mathematics PhD student at [MIT](https://math.mit.edu/directory/profile.html?pid=2773).

-My primary focus is on probability theory.
-Additionally, I have a broad interest in various other mathematical topics, including arithmetic dynamics and ergodic theory.
+Before that, I received a bachelor's degree in mathematics from Seoul National University.

+My research interests are in probability theory, particularly in problems that intertwine probability with other areas of mathematics.

 Here is my [Curriculum Vitae]({{ site.baseurl }}/assets/CV_Younghun Jo.pdf).
-(Last updated on December 14, 2024)
+(Last updated on January 6, 2026)